Happy Webs

 If they only build WordPress sites, they’ll recommend WordPress.
 If they only build custom sites, they’ll recommend custom.
 Neither is necessarily wrong — specialists are good.
 But you should know whether you’re getting a recommendation based on your needs or their skill set.

 At Happy Webs, we build both.
 We use WordPress when it genuinely makes sense and custom-built sites when they’re the better fit.
-Take a look at our web design services for more detail on how we approach it, or check our pricing page for a clear breakdown of what different approaches cost.
+For underperforming WordPress, Wix and Squarespace brochure sites, our Website Rebuild Sprint is the fastest route to a cleaner technical foundation.
+You can also take a look at our web design services for more detail on how we approach it, check our pricing page for a clear breakdown of what different approaches cost, or ask us to review the current site.

 Frequently asked questions